Maybe you didn’t think you’d be dating in your 60s, but here you are – getting ready to put yourself out there again.

 It is far better to be single than with the wrong person.
 Life IS too short for that.

 Let’s face it.
-You are probably out of dating shape.
+You are probably out of practice if you’re dating after 60.
 So what!
 Who Cares?

 Every person who is dating over 60 was new to it when they reentered the dating world.
 Be patient.
 Every date is a chance to rebuild your confidence.
 Think of each date as a learning experience for better dates in the future.